openstax/enki/README.md

 - [ ] Read book list from `META-INF/books.xml` instead of `ls *.collection.xml` using xmlstarlet
 - [ ] Consistent if;then, quotes (or not) around variables, and curly braces around variables
 - [ ] add back support for content servers
+- [ ] Create a pipeline in concourse